OWASP Top 10

 How Do I Complete OWASP Certification?

-As noted by the OWASP website, the organization does not offer any formal certification options.
-Knowledge of Top 10 risks and how to mitigate them, however, is valuable across industries and corporate infrastructures.
+The OWASP organization does not offer any formal certification options.
+Knowledge of Top 10 risks and how to mitigate them is valuable across industries and corporate infrastructures.

-That’s why successful completion of Cybrary’s OWASP training course includes an OWASP Certificate of Completion, in turn providing tangible proof of improved skills and knowledge and empowering long-term IT career progression.
+Upon completing this course, you will receive a certificate of the completion providing tangible proof of improved skills and knowledge and empowering long-term IT career progression.

-Even better?
-Cybrary is committed to free IT training for everyone, everywhere — and that includes our OWASP Top 10 2017 course.
 Need even more in-depth coursework?
-Become an Insider Pro and get access to more than 700 apps including virtual labs, practice tests and capture-the-flag challenges along with guided mentor support and industry certification preparation.
+Become an Insider Pro and get access to more than 700 apps including virtual labs, practice tests, and capture-the-flag challenges along with guided mentor support and industry certification preparation.

-Complete this entire course to earn a OWASP Certificate of Completion
+Complete this entire course to earn a OWASP Top 10 Certificate of Completion